 An activity absence will be granted when a student must miss a class to represent the school in a school-sponsored activity.
 A list of students will be given to teachers prior to such activities.
-Students will not be required to make up assignments given while he/she is participating in a school sponsored activity or class.
+Students WILL BE required to make up assignments given while he/she is participating in a school sponsored activity or class.
 Projects that have been assigned and due the day of the activity should be turned in before leaving to attend the activity or prior to the absence.
 Students must meet with the teacher to ensure work is completed as required related to these absences.

-- Students are required to have 90% attendance or higher to attend field trips. - A student must be present from 10am for the remainder of the day in order to attend any extracurricular activities that day.
+- Students are required to be passing 80% of all coursework to attend field trips. - A student must be present from the beginning of third hour for the remainder of the day in order to attend any extracurricular activities that day.
 Excused activities include doctor appointment with a note, driver's permit, military responsibilities, and a funeral. - In the event of daytime activities, field trips, etc., the student must be present the required time the day before. - In the event of weekend activities, field trip, dances (including prom), etc., the student must be present the required time on Friday.
 Administrative approval may be granted to immediate family members under certain circumstances.